Looking Back and Looking Ahead: An Interview with Gold Medal President J. Adam Browning

 What tends to stay consistent, though, is the general demand for concession foods.
-Our industry has been said to be nearly recession-proof, as even during economic downtimes, people seek out entertainment venues where our products are sold: movie theaters, ballparks, festivals.
+Our industry has been said to be nearly recession-proof, as even during economic downtimes, people seek out entertainment venues where our products are sold: movie theaters, ballparks, and festivals.
 Concession foods trigger feelings of nostalgia and fond memories, bringing a bit of joy to customers during good times and bad.

 GMMT: How has Gold Medal adapted to industry changes?

 JAB: While continuing to focus on quality, we’ve invested more into innovation.
 Our engineers design machines with the newest technology in mind, to deliver on changing customer needs, an improved operator experience, and improved performance.
 Look for some exciting new developments to be announced this year.

 Additionally, our flavor department researches the latest food trends and creates new recipes for customers, as well as providing ideas for creative ways to use our equipment and products that they may not have thought of before.
 Some examples of these include our sweet and savory waffles and warm and frozen beverage recipes.

 GMMT: What are your predictions for the concessions industry in the future?